Courses and events for professionals working with deaf children

 NDCS education workshops

-In partnership with the Ear Foundation, NDCS is delivering a new series of workshops for professionals working to raise outcomes for deaf children.
-Topics include:
+In partnership with the Ear Foundation, NDCS delivers a range of workshops for professionals working to raise outcomes for deaf children.
+To find out more and to download booking forms, please click on the links below:

-Tailored workshops on the above topics to meet your service’s specific needs are also available.
+Bespoke workshops on the above topics to meet your service’s specific needs are also available.
+Contact email@example.com for more information.

 - Various eLearning courses, now with BAA CPD points, visit AudiologyOnline.